mpjovanovich/course-notes/content/SDEV120/loops.md

 - Loops can run zero to infinite times depending on the condition and inputs.
 - **Iteration** = one execution of the loop body.

-# Indefinite Loops
+# Types of loops

+**Definite Loops**: We know how many times the loop should run.

-Used when we don't know how many times the loop should run.
+**Indefinite Loops**: We don't know how many times the loop should run.

+Any definite loop can be written as an indefinite loop, so we will focus on indefinite loops.

 ## `while` Loops